 You don’t have to know the future or read the Federal Reserve Board’s minutes to adopt a long-term strategy that’s good enough for you.

 Somehow, we have to remain optimistic that the future will be better than the past.
 We will continue solving problems, making technological advances, and improving living standards.
-We have advance in one way or another for hundreds of years and we will continue to advance even more.
+We have advanced in one way or another for hundreds of years and we will continue to advance even more.

 In our financial lives, eventually, we reach a point where we can say to ourselves, “That’s good enough.”
 Any further effort to optimize or to understand the economy may be counterproductive.